“Goodbyes are only for those who love with their eyes. Because for those who love with heart and soul there is no such thing as separation.”

 TYPES OF GRIEF AND LOSS

 Most people experience grief when they lose someone important to them.
-Whether it is a family member, a friend, a colleague, or a pet, the experience can feel devastating.
+Whether this is a family member, a friend, a colleague, or a pet, the experience can feel devastating.
 As well as bereavement, many people feel a sense of loss if a relationship comes to an end, or if they lose their job or their home.
 Grief is a natural process but it can be overwhelming, and there are times when it is difficult to cope with it alone.
 This is where grief or bereavement counselling may help.

 Common symptoms of grief include low mood, depression, difficulty sleeping, shock, numbness, anger, tiredness, sadness, guilt, fear, loss or increase of appetite, loss of identity, and not being able to function in your everyday life.
 It is something that is different for everyone.
 No two people experience grief in exactly the same way.